massovercharge/getting-and-cleaning-data-course-project/CodeBook.md

 ## Measurements contained in "tidy_data.txt"

-All the measurements presented in "tidy_data.txt" is a mean of the original data set for all aticivity and subjects.
+All the measurements presented in "tidy_data.txt" is a mean of the original data set for all aticivity and subjects (column 4-89).
 The values are numeric and contained between -1 and 1.
+Column 1-3 are activity and subject identifiers as described in `Table 2`.

+ [1] "subjectID"
+ [2] "activity"
+ [3] "activityID"
  [4] "TimeBodyAccelerometer-Mean()-X"
  [5] "TimeBodyAccelerometer-Mean()-Y"
  [6] "TimeBodyAccelerometer-Mean()-Z"